ruoyu-nick/ruoyu-nick/README.md

 ### Hi there, I'm Ruoyu Dong, nice to meet you here 👋
+I'm a noob in Python, it might be interesting to learn some new coding skills Whatever, if I have somthing new uploaded, it will be what I learn newly

 <!--
 **ruoyu-nick/ruoyu-nick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.